kayaogz/2526-m1qdcs-parallelalgorithms/README.md

 We will have seven sessions of 3 hours each (plus mini-exam, c.f. below).
 The first session is an introduction to algorithms, complexity, and PRAM model.
 The rest will be a mix of course (around 1h-1h30) and problem solving session (around 1h30-2h) on that subject.

-You need to add your information to the course grade sheet by the end of the second session of the course:
+You need to add your information~(master track, name, surname, e-mail address) to the course grade sheet by the end of the second session of the course:

 https://cirrus.universite-paris-saclay.fr/s/xfE6KQM9NtyWjMF.